Cars.com (NYSE:CARS) Shares Gap Up to $12.10

 Cars.com Inc. (NYSE:CARS) gapped up prior to trading on Friday .
 The stock had previously closed at $12.10, but opened at $12.57.
 Cars.com shares last traded at $12.88, with a volume of 1,734 shares changing hands.

 A number of research analysts have commented on CARS shares.
-DA Davidson upped their price objective on Cars.com from $16.00 to $18.00 and gave the company a “buy” rating in a report on Friday, May 7th.
-Zacks Investment Research raised Cars.com from a “strong sell” rating to a “hold” rating in a report on Monday, May 3rd.
+Truist Securities started coverage on Cars.com in a report on Friday.
+They issued a “buy” rating and a $18.00 price objective on the stock.
+Barrington Research upped their price objective on Cars.com from $16.00 to $25.00 and gave the company an “outperform” rating in a report on Monday, May 10th.
 Truist started coverage on Cars.com in a report on Friday.
 They issued a “buy” rating and a $18.00 price objective on the stock.
 They noted that the move was a valuation call.
-Truist Financial started coverage on Cars.com in a report on Friday.
-They issued a “buy” rating and a $18.00 price objective on the stock.
-Finally, Truist Securities started coverage on Cars.com in a report on Friday.
+Zacks Investment Research raised Cars.com from a “strong sell” rating to a “hold” rating in a report on Monday, May 3rd.
+Finally, Truist Financial started coverage on Cars.com in a report on Friday.
 They issued a “buy” rating and a $18.00 price objective on the stock.
 Two equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
 The company currently has a consensus rating of “Buy” and a consensus target price of $16.25.

 The company has a market capitalization of $893.10 million, a P/E ratio of 161.90 and a beta of 2.34.
 The company has a debt-to-equity ratio of 1.41, a current ratio of 1.69 and a quick ratio of 1.69.
 The firm has a fifty day simple moving average of $13.01.